oracle/cloudtestdrive/AppDev/cloud-native/Kubernetes/service-mesh/Linkerd-install.md

 ![](images/linkerd-web-main-page-after-enablement.png)

-Good news !
+Good news!
 We can see that there is http traffic in the ingress-ngnix namespace and TCP traffic in the tg-helidon namespace (your namespace will of course be different)

 If we go to the Grafana page